jevargas-m/bookdistillery/README.md

 Python 3.
 All data is stored in a SQLite database.

 For now a keyword is defined as a word that is used in the text more frequently than in general English texts.
-This has lots of room for improvement keyword weight = (permillion times word appears in text / permillion times word appears in any given Engligh corpus )
+This has lots of room for improvement.

+keyword weight = (permillion times word appears in text / permillion times word appears in any given Engligh corpus )

 Word statistics are retreived from WordsAPI check https://www.wordsapi.com/docs/#frequency for reference.
-#### Important file rauth.py needs to be renamed auth.py including your API key , for now API allows 2,500 requests per day for free, you just have to be registered in RapidAPI https://rapidapi.com/
+#### IMPORTANT: file rauth.py needs to be renamed auth.py including your API key , for now API allows 2,500 requests per day for free, you just have to be registered in RapidAPI https://rapidapi.com/

 Database structure is in database.pdf file.